fullmetalbrackets/blog/src/content/lifestream/game_metroid-prime-remastered.md

 rating: masterpiece
 ---

-The original is one of my favorite games of all time, and this is just the perfect remastered of it.
+The original is one of my favorite games of all time, and this is just the perfect remaster of it, the amazing art direction is still there and looking better than ever.
 The original Metroid Prime is a masterpiece (the sequels not so much) and I will die on this hill.